lguertle/MSSQL_project/README.md

 ## ERD – Entity Relationship Diagram

-The following ERD shows the main relationships between tables in the WideWorldsImporter database:
+The following ERD shows the main relationships between the sales tables in the WideWorldsImporter database: